SumoLogic/sumologic-documentation/docs/search/get-started-with-search/build-search/use-receipt-time.md

 If you notice an issue between timestamps and receipt time values, you can double-check the Source’s settings.
 You can manually specify the parsing format for the Source, and test the format to make sure it is valid.
 See [troubleshooting large message time and receipt time discrepancies] (../../../03Send-Data/Collector-FAQs/Troubleshooting-time-discrepancies.md).

 Alternately, if you’re noticing that timestamps are not parsing properly, check the timestamp conventions of your logs.
-Learn more in [Timestamps, Time Zones, Time Ranges, and Date Formats](../../../03Send-Data/Sources/04Reference-Information-for-Sources/Timestamps,-Time-Zones,-Time-Ranges,-and-Date-Formats.md).
+Learn more in [Timestamps, Time Zones, Time Ranges, and Date Formats] (../../../03Send-Data/Sources/04Reference-Information-for-Sources/Timestamps,-Time-Zones,-Time-Ranges,-and-Date-Formats.md).